Add to My Library Following The Original Author’s Intent At The Paragraph Level

 1:38

-NASB “for that is what I came for”
+NASB"for that is what I came for"

-NKJV “because for this purpose I have come forth”
+NKJV"because for this purpose I have come forth"

-NRSV “for that is what I came out to do”
+NRSV"for that is what I came out to do"

-TEV, NJB “because that is why I came”
+TEV, NJB"because that is why I came"

-Jesus felt deeply that He had been sent (cf. Luke 4:43) to proclaim the gospel of God (cf. 1:14-15).
+Jesus felt deeply that He had been sent (cf. Luke 4:43) to proclaim the gospel of God (cf. Mark 1:14-15).
 He sensed that He was not sent as a miracle worker or healer, but as the establisher of a new day, a new relationship with the Father, the inauguration of the kingdom of God!
 The centrality of His person, the content of His message, His redemptive acts, and His glorious resurrection and ascension were the focus of His message.
-Mark’s Messianic Secret is a literary way of asserting that these things would not be fully understood or revealed until years in the future.
+Mark's Messianic Secret is a literary way of asserting that these things would not be fully understood or revealed until years in the future.

-1:39 There is a textual variant in v.
-39. Some ancient Greek manuscripts have “he went” (cf. À, B, L, the Palestinian Syriac, and the Coptic translations, also NASB, NRSV, TEV, NJB), while the Greek uncial manuscripts A, C, D, W, the Vulgate, and Peshitta translations as well as the Greek text used by Augustine have “he was” (cf. NKJV).
-The Textual Commentary on the Greek New Testament by Bruce Metzger, pp. 75-76, asserts that a copyist changed “he went” to match Luke 4:44.
+1:39 There is a textual variant in Mark 1:39.
+Some ancient Greek manuscripts have "he went" (cf. א, B, L, the Palestinian Syriac, and the Coptic translations, also NASB, NRSV, TEV, NJB), while the Greek uncial manuscripts A, C, D, W, the Vulgate, and Peshitta translations as well as the Greek text used by Augustine have "he was" (cf. NKJV).
+The Textual Commentary on the Greek New Testament by Bruce Metzger, pp. 75-76, asserts that a copyist changed "he went" to match Luke 4:44.
 This is a good example of the fact that most Greek manuscript variations make no significant theological or historical difference as to the overall meaning of the account.

 40And a leper came to Jesus, beseeching Him and falling on his knees before Him, and saying, “If You are willing, You can make me clean.”
 41Moved with compassion, Jesus stretched out His hand and touched him, and said to him, “I am willing; be cleansed.”
 42Immediately the leprosy left him and he was cleansed.
 43And He sternly warned him and immediately sent him away, 44and He said to him, “See that you say nothing to anyone; but go, show yourself to the priest and offer for your cleansing what Moses commanded, as a testimony to them.”
 45But he went out and began to proclaim it freely and to spread the news around, to such an extent that Jesus could no longer publicly enter a city, but stayed out in unpopulated areas; and they were coming to Him from everywhere.

-1:41 “Moved with compassion” Jesus cares for humanity made in the image of God.
-The Western Text, MS D, has “indignant,” but MSS À, A, B, and C have “pity.”
+1:41 "Moved with compassion" Jesus cares for humanity made in the image of God.
+The Western Text, MS D, has "indignant," but MSS א, A, B, and C have "pity."
 The words are similar in Aramaic.
-Although the oldest and best manuscripts have “pity” the most unusual reading would have been “indignant” or “angry.”
+Although the oldest and best manuscripts have "pity" the most unusual reading would have been "indignant" or "angry."
 See Appendix Two on Textual Criticism.
-There are several other places in Mark where Jesus’ anger is recorded in unexpected contexts (cf. 1:43; 3:5 and 10:14; also one in John 11:33, 38).
+There are several other places in Mark where Jesus' anger is recorded in unexpected contexts (cf. Mark 1:43; 3:5 and 10:14; also one in John 11:33, 38).
 His anger may have been directed at the disease or the evil of this age.

 Mark portrays Jesus as fully human, feeling and expressing the full range of human emotions, for Himself as well as others.

-1. pity or anger (1:41; 3:5)
+1. pity or anger (Mark 1:41; 3:5)

-2. physical hunger (2:25)
+2. physical hunger (Mark 2:25)

-3. deep sigh (7:34, 8:12)
+3. deep sigh (Mark 7:34, 8:12)

-4. indignance/sternness (10:14)
+4. indignance/sternness (Mark 10:14)

-5. love (10:21)
+5. love (Mark 10:21)

-6. grief/trouble (10:33-34)
+6. grief/trouble (Mark 10:33-34)

-7. desertion (15:34)
+7. desertion (Mark 15:34)

-8. thirst (15:36)
+8. thirst (Mark 15:36)

 1:43 “sternly warned him” Literally this is “snorted,” which means an inarticulate groan.
 This reflects Mark’s Messianic Secret.
 The Gospel was not yet finished, and the message was still incomplete.
 Jesus did not want to be known as a miracle worker.